Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 Carlos Sainz Jr.

 The Spaniard finished in 15th and 12th position in the Drivers’ Championship for his first two years.
 During his third season with Toro Rosso, Carlos moved to Renault where he finished in seventh position in 2017.
-Carlos Sainz Jr. then went on to be signed by McLaren, whom he raced for in 2019 and 2020.
+Carlos Sainz Jr. was signed by McLaren, whom he raced for in 2019 and 2020.
 Sainz Jrs. performance with McLaren caught the attention of Scuderia Ferrari for the 2021 season.
 In his first year with Ferrari, Sainz Jr claimed four podiums and placed fifth in the Drivers’ Championship, two positions ahead of his teammate Leclerc.
 In 2022, Carlos got his first win with Ferrari at the British Grand Prix.

 Scuderia Ferrari: Timeline of Victories